DanShima/AnotherBlog/blog/multi-github.md

 ---
+title: Github accounts
-title: Having multiple github accounts on your computer
+description: Having multiple github accounts on your computer
+date: 2019-06-05
 ---

 ## Having multiple github accounts on your computer